-Mabel Evans Cason was born in Terre Haute, Ind., and was raised learning about racial justice from her parents.
-Her mother, Grace Wilson Evans, was a leader in the 1940s American Civil Rights effort, and her father's name was Frederick Evans.
+Mabel Evans was born in Terre Haute, Ind., and was raised learning racial justice from her parents.
+Her mother, Grace Wilson Evans, was a leader in the 1940s American Civil Rights effort, and her father was Frederick Evans.
 Young Evans was one of five children with two brothers (Frederick and James) and two sisters (Josephine and Harriet).
-At the age of 15, she graduated from high school and received degrees from Indiana State University, the University of Wisconsin-Madison, and Columbia University.
+At age 15, she graduated from high school and received degrees from Indiana State University, the University of Wisconsin-Madison, and Columbia University.

 Evan’s career began in food science and nutrition; she once chaired the nutrition department at Tuskegee Institute in Alabama and was a foods professor at Tennessee A&I University in Nashville before turning to secondary education.

 She was also a state representative for the NAACP.
 She married Louis Cason of St. Paul, a 3M manager and chemist; they eventually divorced in the 1970s.
-Evans Cason held offices in the AARP and Alpha Kappa Sorority and was a past president-St. Paul Chapter of the Links, Inc. While serving these organizations, she was active in the community, usually on behalf of children.
+Evans Cason held offices in the AARP and Alpha Kappa Sorority and was a past president of the St. Paul Chapter of the Links, Inc. While serving these organizations, she was active in the community, usually on behalf of children.
 With the Links, Cason raised money for summer camps for children with Sickle-Cell Anemia; she attended the camps and put on a carnival for them.

-Cason was known for card-playing in more than one bridge group and being skilled at a hand or two of poker.
+Cason was known for card-playing in multiple bridge groups and being skilled at a hand or two of poker.
 When she turned 80, Evans Cason hosted her birthday party, inviting several hundred of her "dear friends," her term of endearment for people who supported her throughout her life.
 Witty, intelligent, energetic, loving, and generous, Mabel Cason died on June 28, 2004; she was 85.